 Each year The Toronto Consort offers a subscription series in Toronto, presented in the beautiful acoustic of the recently-renovated 700-seat Jeanne Lamon Hall, at the Trinity-St. Paul’s Centre in downtown Toronto.
 We also tour regularly, having been to Europe and Great Britain four times, and frequently across Canada and into the US.

 The Toronto Consort has made recordings for the CBC Collection, Berandol, SRI, Dorian, and currently Marquis Classics, with 10 CDs to our credit, two of which have been nominated for Juno awards.
-The most recent recording (Navidad) was released in 2012.
-In 2014, we re-released our popular recording The Little Barley-Corne.
+The most recent recording (Italian Queen of France) was released in 2017.
+In Autumn 2019, we released our newest recording Frescobaldi & The Glories of Rome.

 Recently, the ensemble has been called upon to produce a considerable amount of music for historical-drama TV series, including The Tudors, The Borgias and The Vikings, all produced by the cable network, Showtime.
 Also, The Toronto Consort recorded the soundtrack for Atom Egoyan’s award-winning film The Sweet Hereafter.